 Each building is designed in accordance with Eurocode standards and is built to withstand the local weather conditions, be it inner city London or the West coast of Scotland.

+A rather bold statement you might say!
 A Toro shelter is designed to minimise whole life costs.
-This starts quite literally from the ground up:
+Why are Toro Shelters so economical?
+The answer starts quite literally from the ground up:

 - The structurally efficient latticed steel trusses reduce the load on the foundations which in turn reduces the engineering, size and cost of the foundations.